What does gap insurance do?

 What happens if I don’t have gap insurance?

-If you owe more than your financed vehicle’s actual cash value, then you will be left personally responsible for the difference between the actual cash value paid out by the insurer and the balance of your lease or loan if your car is in a total loss situation without gap insurance coverage.
+If you owe more than your financed vehicle’s actual cash value, then you will be left personally responsible for the difference if your car is in a total loss situation without gap insurance coverage.

-If your car isn’t financed or the amount you owe to your lienholder is less than the value of your vehicle, then gap insurance coverage isn’t necessary.
+If your car isn’t financed or you owe your lienholder less than the value of your vehicle, then gap insurance coverage isn’t necessary.